Your Cart

 Pre-requisites of Phad Painting

-A basic understanding of human figures, elements, and motifs are quite mandatory to get an idea of the actual Phad art.
-So make sure you go through this to get a fair idea of what Phad painting is.
+A basic understanding of human figures, elements, and motifs are ideal to start creating your own Phad art.
+This chapter helps you get a fair idea of what Phad painting really is.

 10 mins